liudan111/PLM-interact/README.md

 ## An example to predict interaction probability between proteins
 ```
-The paramter description for this script.
+The parameter description for this script.

 (1) folder_huggingface_download : The path to a trained PLM-interact model downloaded from Hugging Face (e.g., "PLM-interact-650M-humanV11" or "PLM-interact-650M-humanV12").
 Ensure the folder contains the 'pytorch_model.bin' file (2.61 GB).